-The event starts on 3 October and runs right through to the 2016 Writing Award Prize Giving on 25 November.
+The festival starts on 3 October and runs throughout October, coming to a final conclusion during Book Week Scotland with the 2016 Writing Award Prize Giving ceremony on Friday 25 November.

-The festival begins with author Joanne Harris whose much-loved international bestseller 'Chocolat' was made into an Oscar-nominated film starring Juliette Binoche and Johnny Depp.
+The festival begins on October 3rd with author Joanne Harris whose much-loved international bestseller 'Chocolat' was made into an Oscar-nominated film starring Juliette Binoche and Johnny Depp.
 Since then she has written 15 more novels and two collections of short stories.
-Join us to hear Joanne discuss her writing career and her latest book in the Malbry series - 'Different Class'.
+Join us to hear Joanne discuss her writing career and her latest book in the Malbry series 'Different Class'.

-There is also a journalistic theme running through this year's event as we welcome six time winner of the Scottish Press Award, feature writer Peter Ross, in conversation with BBC Radio Scotland presenter Theresa Talbot.
+There is a bit of a journalistic theme running through this year's event as we welcome six time winner of the Scottish Press Award, feature writer Peter Ross, in conversation with BBC Radio Scotland presenter Theresa Talbot.

-Professional journalist Stuart Cosgrove will also visit the Dick Insitute, he'll be joining David Ross to discuss his love for Northern soul and his new bestseller 'Young Soul Rebels: A Personal History of Norhtern Soul'.
+Young Soul Rebel and professional journalist Stuart Cosgrove will visit the Dick Institute, he'll be joining David Ross to discuss his love for northern soul and his new bestseller 'Young Soul Rebels: A Personal History of Northern Soul'.

-Next up is Hugh McIlvanney in conversation with Graham Speirs in what is sure to be a lively conversation, sharing experiences from his remarkable career with characteristic insight, wit and wry humour.
+Rounding off this section is Hugh McIlvanney in conversation with Graham Speirs in what is sure to be a lively conversation as Hugh shares experiences from his remarkable career with characteristic insight, wit and wry humour.

-The entertaining and full schedule also features a Gaelic Evening with reflections on poems and songs of the Campbells of Lochboisdale, make a Memory Book with paper artist Rachel Hazell and hear the story of a ten week bike ride around Scotland.
+The entertaining and full schedule also features a Gaelic Evening with reflections on poems and songs of the Campbells of Lochboisdale and the chance to make a Memory Book with paper artist Rachel Hazell.

-For younger audiences we have a Railway Children Workshop at Cumnock Library, The Story of Katie Morag and an illustration competition with a Peter Pan theme.
+For younger audiences we have a Railway Children Workshop at Cumnock Library, and the chance to meet Mairi Hedderwick, the creator of The Story of Katie Morag in conversation with Martin McCreadie, one of the writers on the TV series.

 The festival rounds up with the Imprint 2016 Prize Giving evening on 25 November where the short-listed winners will read their work in what is sure to be an entertaining evening.

-If any of these events have peaked your interest, find out more below & book your tickets.
+If any of these events have peaked your interest, find out more & book your tickets below.